OutSystems/docs-product/src/setup-maintain/setup/system-requirements.md

 * Microsoft Windows Server 2019, since Development Environment 11.6.5
 * Microsoft Windows Server 2016

-For the versions above, OutSystems only supports Windows editions that are [supported by Microsoft](https://support.microsoft.com/en-us/lifecycle/search).
+OutSystems only supports Windows editions that are [supported by Microsoft](https:mm//support.microsoft.com/en-us/lifecycle/search).

-#### Required Software
+#### Required software

-* Microsoft .NET Framework 4.7.2 (or higher).
+* Microsoft .NET Framework 4.7.2 (or higher)
+* Visual Studio 2015, Visual Studio 2017, or Visual Studio 2019 (since development environment 11.6.7)

-* To integrate with external systems using Integration Studio to edit the source code of Extension Actions:
+:   To integrate with external systems using Integration Studio and to edit source code extension actions
-    Visual Studio 2015, Visual Studio 2017, or Visual Studio 2019 (since Development Environment 11.6.7).

-## End User Requirements
+## End user requirements

-Running an OutSystems app on a browser continues to be supported for 6 months after the end-of-support date announced by OutSystems for that browser.
+Running an OutSystems app on a browser is supported for 6 months after the end-of-support date announced by OutSystems for that browser.

-### Reactive Web Apps
+### Reactive Web apps

+Use the most current stable version of the following browsers:

-* Edge (latest stable version)
+* Edge
-* Firefox (latest stable version)
+* Firefox
-* Google Chrome (latest stable version)
+* Google Chrome
-* Safari (latest stable version)
+* Safari

 ### Progressive Web Apps